Online Safety

 FAQs

-You may get a partial match or no match if the name you entered does not exactly match the account name held by the bank.
-This can happen if you use a nickname, initials, a shortened first name or a business trading name instead of the full account name.
+You may get a partial match or no match if the name you entered doesn't exactly match the account name held by the bank.
+This can happen if you use a nickname, initials, a shortened first name or a business trading name instead of the business name.

 If the name on your invoice, email or payment instructions are different from your account name, the person paying you may see a partial match or no match and this may delay the payment whilst they check.